Doctors vote in favour of continuing industrial action

 “We hope that these talks result in an agreement that works for everyone, so that there is not any more strike action by resident doctors in 2026.”

-Hospital leaders have previously called for the union and the Government to enter talks via external mediators to try and resolve the conflict.
+Hospital leaders have previously called for the union and the Government to enter talks through external mediators to try to resolve the conflict.

 Resident doctors, previously known as junior doctors, have staged 14 strikes since 2023.